kubeflow/website/content/en/docs/distributions/gke/authentication.md

 You can register a user account using [`gcloud auth login`](https://cloud.google.com/sdk/gcloud/reference/auth/login), which brings up a browser window to start the familiar Google authentication flow.

-- You can create a **service account** within your GCP project.
+- You can create a **service account** within your Google Cloud project.
 You can then [download a `.json` key file](https://cloud.google.com/iam/docs/creating-managing-service-account-keys) associated with the account, and run the
 [`gcloud auth activate-service-account`](https://cloud.google.com/sdk/gcloud/reference/auth/activate-service-account)
 command to authenticate your `gcloud` session.

-You can find more information in the [GCP docs](https://cloud.google.com/sdk/docs/authorizing).
+You can find more information in the [Google Cloud docs](https://cloud.google.com/sdk/docs/authorizing).

 ##### Listing active accounts